SaranyaVelu-SK/React/README.md

 Controlled components provide **predictability and control** by centralizing state, enabling multiple components to work together seamlessly.
 Uncontrolled components offer **simplicity and encapsulation**, suitable for independent pieces of UI where coordination is unnecessary.

 ---

+Top Scenario-Based React hashtag#Interview Questions

+1. How to display dynamic html data in react ?
+2. How do you send data from parent component to child component in react ?
+3. How to call parent component method from child component in react ?
+4. How do you access the dom element ?
+5. How to bind array/array of objects to dropdown in react ?
+6. Create a lazy loaded component in react ?
+7. How to display data entered by the user in another textbox ?
+8. How to loop array/array of objects in react ?
+9. How to conditionally render an element or text in react ?
+10. How to change styles based on condition in react ?
+11. How to dhow and hide data based on condition in react ?
+12.Bind array/array of objects to radio button in react ?
+13.Display radio button data selected by user in another textbox ?
+14. How to call a method when component is rendered for the first time in react ?
+15.Display keys and values of objects in a loop in react?
+16. How to rerender a component on value change in react ?
+17. How to call a method on every rerender of a component ?
+18. How to add data into useState array in functional component in react ?
+19. Create a search textbox filter ?
+20.Create a counter component using useState ?
+21.Create a counter component using useReducer ?
+22.Change focus/enable/disable textbox in child component based on parent component button click ?
+23. How to perform debouncing ?
+24.Create a component to fetch data from api ?
+25.Force a component to rerender with out using useState in react ?
+26. How to call a method immediately after state is updated or after component is rerendered ?
+27. How to display number of characters remaining functionality for textarea using react useRef?
+28.Given two dropdowns, select 2nd dropdown options based on value selected in one dropdown ?
+(Load states based on country selected)
+29.Perform type checking using prop-types ?
+30.Share data between components using context api ?
+31.Give an example of optimization using useMemo ?
+32.Give an example of optimization using usecallbacks in react ?
+33.Create an error boundary component in react ?
+34. How to display dropdown value selected by user in another textbox ?
+35.Create a pure component ?
+36.Create a controlled and uncontrolled component in react ?
+37.Create a custom hook using ?
+38.Create a popup using portal ?
+39.Which lifecycle hooks in class component are replaced with useEffect in functional components ?
+40.Create a pagination component ?
+41. How do you safeguard your application ?